How Drone Data Can Support Targeted Malaria Interventions

 How Drone Data Can Support Targeted Malaria Interventions - Group Photo

-“We demonstrated the drones and the mosquito surveillance techniques we were employing in the project and explained why we were doing what we were doing.
+“We demonstrated the drones and the mosquito monitoring techniques we were employing in the project and explained why we were doing what we were doing.
 So while the drones still drew some attention during the mapping surveys, the communities we were working in were very comfortable with them.”

 Alexander DC Mtambo is a Crowddroning pilot for GLOBHE.
 He’s captured data for the Maladrone project and believes that introducing the latest technology to rural communities could have a profound impact on future generations.